 Place of residence

 One main exemption to capital gains tax is a place of residence.
-Hence, if you live in the property and have services connected in your name, then it’s considered a family home.
-These properties are then capital gains exempt.
-The ATO doesn’t give an exact description of what constitutes a main residence, but gives the following points as a guide:
+Hence, if you live in a property and have services connected in your name, then it’s considered a family home.
+These types of property are then capital gains exempt.
+As a guide, a main residence is where:

-- You have a connected phone, gas and electricity at that address.
+- You have connected the phone, gas, and electricity in your name.

 However, not all homes on land over two hectares are entirely capital gains exempt.
 Some of the property will attract capital gains if it’s generating an income as a primary producer.

-Another way to reduce your capital gains tax is to discuss your options with your accountant before you sell.
-Hence, the timing of your sale can often save you a great deal.
-Mainly because you can maximise your deductions within the same financial year, which is similar to superannuation contributions.
+Overall, the best way to accurately calculate your capital gains tax and to reduce this tax is to discuss your options with your accountant before you sell.
+Timing is everything, and you can potentially save more if you maximise your deductions within a specific financial year.